Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo: Preliminaries

 \subsection{Notation and Overview}

 \textbf{Notation.}The prior is denoted $p$.
 The log-likelihood, or the measurement consistency, is denoted $R$.
-We denote by $\tilde p_t$ the distribution $p$ passed through the OU channel, which is to say, if $X_t$ is an OU process with $X_0$ having law $p$, then $ p_t$ is the law of $X_t$.
+We denote by $p_t$ the distribution $p$ passed through the OU channel, which is to say, if $X_t$ is an OU process with $X_0$ having law $p$, then $ p_t$ is the law of $X_t$.
 We use $\mu$ to denote posteriors, so $\mu_0$ is the posterior $p_0e^{-R}/Z$, and $\mu_t$ is $p_te^{-R}$.
+We use $\circ$ to denote composition, so $(f\circ g)(x) = f(g(x))$

 We use $C_c^\infty(\mathcal{U})$ to denote the space of all smooth functions on $\mathcal{U}$ with compact support, $\mathcal{P}_2(\mathbb{R}^d)$ to denote the set of measures on $\mathbb{R}^d$, and $\mathcal{P}_{2, ac}(\mathbb{R}^d)$ to denote the set of measures that are absolutely continuous with respect to the Lebesgue measure.